unm-digital-history/campus-history/essays/code/index.md

 ### Carousel
 Extra images that are cool but you don't know how to integrate in your essay?
 Use a slide carousel!
-There are two little bits of code to include, one to define your images, and another to actually display the carousel.
+There are several little bits of code to include:
+- provide image names
+- provide image titles
+- provide image captions
+- actually display the carousel

+If you don't want headers or captions (you can have one and not the other), just omit them from the list.

+You can use `width` and `class` like figures to size and position your carousel.

+{%
-{% assign images =
+assign images =
 "images/mvh-construction.jpg,
 images/mvh-room-cost.jpg,
 images/mvh-tv-room.jpg" | split: ','
 %}

+{%
+assign headers =
+"A Photo Title,,
+No caption here" | split: ','
+%}

+{%
+assign captions =
+"It's useful to have informative captions|
+This image has a caption, but no title|
+" | split: '|'
+%}

 {% include carousel.html
+width = "60%"
+class = "right"
 images = images
+headers = headers
+captions = captions
 %}

+<p style="clear:both"></p>

 The following code generates the slide deck above.
-Be sure to just copy and paste the entire chunck (both parts) and edit carefully.
+Be sure to just copy and paste and edit carefully.

 ```
+{%raw%}{%
-{%raw%}{% assign images =
+assign images =
-images/mvh-construction.jpg,
+"images/mvh-construction.jpg,
 images/mvh-room-cost.jpg,
 images/mvh-tv-room.jpg" | split: ','
 %}

+{%
+assign headers =
+"A Photo Title,,
+No caption here" | split: ','
+%}

+{%
+assign captions =
+"It's useful to have informative captions|
+This image has a caption, but no title|
+" | split: '|'
+%}

 {% include carousel.html
+width = "60%"
+class = "right"
 images = images
+headers = headers
+captions = captions
 %}{%endraw%}
 ```

 ## 3D Models
 To display your digital models, get the embed code from Sketchfab and paste it into your essay wherever you want it.
 The code I used is pasted below, but it's exactly what I got from Sketchfab.